 The award-winning Marshmallow Laser Feast will work with composer Erland Cooper and the borough’s community choirs on a companion piece to be staged in Walthamstow’s Lloyd Park.
 The two sites will be joined by a ‘street party’ style feast of food, culture and creative activity drawn from across the creative communities of Waltham Forest as Forest Road is transformed into high octane celebration; a winter carnival for all the family.

-Artists based in the borough are also being invited to take part in a musical project with acclaimed artists Addictive TV.
-The company will work with local rappers, singers and musicians from a variety of musical cultures to record their work.
-The results will be sampled to create a brand new piece of music celebrating the rich musical cultures of Waltham Forest and performed as part of the opening event.
+Talent based in the borough are also being invited to take part in a musical project with acclaimed artists Addictive TV.
+The audio/video remix duo known for their sampling extravaganzas are working with local rappers, singers and musicians from a variety of musical cultures, filming them for later sampling.
+The result will be a brand new piece of music and video as part of the opening event, all created by sampling the material, celebrating the diverse musical cultures of Waltham Forest.

 Sam Hunt, Creative Director of London Borough of Culture 2019, said: “Welcome to the Forest will be a wildly ambitious work of a scale not seen here before, but work that is totally of the place.
 The brand new commissions at the core of the event will see the world-class talent of the borough come back home and give a platform to the next generation of artists through unique collaborations, telling the stories of the borough in the most unexpected of ways.

 Welcome to the Forest is exactly what we think London’s very first Borough of Culture should be about.
 It will be the biggest party Waltham Forest has ever seen, and it will set a precedent for what London can expect from the rest of the year.”